barseghyanartur/django-fobi/README.rst

     ./manage.py fobi_find_broken_entries

-If you have forms refering to form element- of form handler- plugins that are currently missing (not registered, removed, failed to load - thus there would be a risk that your form would't be rendered properly/fully and the necessary data handling wouldn't happen either) you will get an
+If you have forms referring to form element- of form handler- plugins that are currently missing (not registered, removed, failed to load - thus there would be a risk that your form would't be rendered properly/fully and the necessary data handling wouldn't happen either) you will get an